ebezzam/LenslessClassification/README.md

 With the `--cam [KEY]` option, a specific camera can be picked.

 With the `--recover [N_ITER]` option, a convex optimization approach can be used to recover the underlying image (only for MNIST and CelebA as RGB isn't supported).
-Not that only MNIST is discernable for (24x32) as the downsampling is too harsh and the content is too complex for other data.
+Not that only MNIST is discernable for (24x32) as the downsampling is too severe and the content is too complex for other data.
 With 100 iterations, the digit can be discerned; 500 iterations gives much better quality.

 Perturbations can be applied to MNIST as in Section 5.1 (robustness to common image transformations): `--random_shift`, `--random_height`, `--random_rotate`, `--perspective`.

-For example, recover diffuser embeddings with heights between 15 and 20 cm:
+For example, recovering diffuser embeddings with heights between 15 and 20 cm:
 ```
 python scripts/simulate_examples.py --task mnist --recover 200 --cam diffuser --random_height 15 20
 ```